tsailiming/openshift4-disconnected/README.md

 # Introduction
-This is a repository to help deploy or manage OpenShift 4 in a disconnected environments.
+This is a repository to help deploy or manage OpenShift 4 in a disconnected environment.

 # Ansible Playbooks
 * [Logging](/logging).
 This is to deploy Elasticsearch and Cluster Logging operator